nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

   schema.definition:
   ```

-For the previous Producer block statement example, the **msg-value** parameter has the value of a JSON string that follows the following Avro schema definition (e.g. from a file **iot-example.asvc**)
+For the previous Producer block statement example, the **msg-value** parameter has the value of a JSON string that follows the following Avro schema definition (e.g. as in the sample schema definition file: **[iot-example.asvc](activities/iot-example.avsc)**)
 ```json
 {
   "type": "record",